 You don’t have to resign yourself to a damaged smile – instead, turn to our Houston dental practice for the support and advanced skill you need most during this difficult time.
-Dr. Donald Tamborello and Dr. Shane Bowen are proud to be able to handle virtually any situation patients experience, from slightly chipped enamel to full-blown missing teeth with the precision and personalization you deserve.
+Dr. Donald Tamborello, Dr. Diane Banks, and Dr. Holly Boone are proud to be able to handle virtually any situation patients experience, from slightly chipped enamel to full-blown missing teeth with the precision and personalization you deserve.
 We also take time to ensure a natural appearance and exceptional functionality that helps you get back to living your best life without issue.
-Contact Tamborello & Bowen Cosmetic Dentistry today to schedule an appointment with us!
+Contact Tamborello Dental Associates today to schedule an appointment with us!
 Patients from West University, River Oaks, Bellaire, Upper Kirby, Montrose, Braes Heights, and other nearby areas are always welcome.

 Dental crowns are designed to replace a tooth by “capping” over it restoring its original structure and natural appearance.
-There are several instances where Dr. Tamborello and Dr. Bowen may recommend having a custom dental crown created, including:
+There are several instances where Dr. Tamborello may recommend having a custom dental crown created, including:

 Dental Crowns can also be used in conjunction with dental bridges, which restore one or more missing teeth in a row within a patient’s smile.
 When compared to traditional dentures, many people prefer dental bridges because the crowns anchor them into place creating more permanence and stability overall.
 In most cases, dental crowns and bridges take two to three appointments to create and place.
 Our Houston office uses quality, all-ceramic restorations to create a visually pleasing and seamlessly lifelike result that patients are sure to appreciate.